phalcon-orphanage/docs/en/reference/benchmark.rst

 Framework Benchmark
 ===================

-Before, performance is not the most important thing when developing web applications, but, for example, Google decided_ to take site speed into account in the search rankings.
-This is yet another way in which improving web performance will have a positive impact.
+In teh past, performance was not considered one of the top priorities when developing web applications.
+Reasonable hardware was able to compensate for that.
+However when Google decided_ to take site speed into account in the search rankings, performance became one of the top priorities alongside functionality..
+This is yet another way in which improving web performance will have a positive impact on a website.

-Benchmarking below shows how efficient Phalcon is when compared with other traditional PHP frameworks.
-This benchmark is updated as stable versions are released from any of the frameworks mentioned or Phalcon itself.
+The benchmarks below, show how efficient Phalcon is when compared with other traditional PHP frameworks.
+These benchmarks are updated as stable versions are released from any of the frameworks mentioned or Phalcon itself.

 .. _decided: http://googlewebmastercentral.blogspot.com/2010/04/using-site-speed-in-web-search-ranking.html

-Benchmarking below shows how efficient Phalcon is when compared with other traditional PHP frameworks.
-This benchmark is updated as stable versions are released from any of the frameworks mentioned or Phalcon itself.

-We allow you to clone the suite we're using for testing.
-You can download it to check which code was used to test the performance.
+We encourage programmers to clone the test suite that we are using for our benchmarks.
 If you have any additional optimizations or comments please `write us`_. `Check out source at Github`_

 .. _write us: http://phalcon.uservoice.com/
 .. _Check out source at Github: https://github.com/phalcon/framework-bench

 .. versionadded:: 1.0
-	Update Mar-20-2012: Benchmarks has been remade changing the apc.stat setting to Off.
+	Update Mar-20-2012: Benchmarks redone changing the apc.stat setting to Off.
 More Info

 .. versionchanged:: 1.1
-	Update May-13-2012: Benchmarks has been remade using PHP plain templating engine instead of Twig for Symfony.
+	Update May-13-2012: Benchmarks redone PHP plain templating engine instead of Twig for Symfony.
 Configuration settings for Yii were also changed as recommended.

 .. versionchanged:: 1.2
-	Update May-20-2012: Fuel framework was added to benchmark.
+	Update May-20-2012: Fuel framework was added to benchmarks.

 .. versionchanged:: 1.3
-	Update Jun-4-2012: Cake framework was added to benchmark.
-Actually, it isn't compared in the graphics because it takes 30 seconds to run only 10 of 1000.
+	Update Jun-4-2012: Cake framework was added to benchmarks.
+It is not however present in the graphics, since it takes  30 seconds to run only 10 of 1000.

-How the benchmark was made?
+How the benchmarks were performed?
 ---------------------------

-We made a "Hello World" benchmark looking to identify the minimal load overhead of each framework.
-Many people don't like this kind of benchmark because real-world applications need more complex features.
-However, these tests you will understand how much is the minimum time spent by each framework to perform a simple task.
-A task like this, is the minimal task that runs on every request made to an application.
+We created a "Hello World" benchmark seeking to identify the smallest load overhead of each framework.
+Many people don't like this kind of benchmark because real-world applications require more complex features or structures.
+However, these tests identify the minimum time spent by each framework to perform a simple task.
+Such a task represents the mimimum requirement for every framework to process a single request.

-In particular, this benchmark is only measuring the time it takes for a framework to start, run any action and freeing up resources to end the request.
-Any PHP application based on an MVC architecture will take as minimum those times.
-Also, note that this benchmark does not implement any complex feature, so in case of make a more large benchmark the time will be "hello world" (this) + complex features (db, templating, application logic, business rules, etc), so surely, these times will not decrease.
+More specifically, the benchmark only measures the time it takes for a framework to start, run an action and free up resources at the end of the request.
+Any PHP application based on an MVC architecture will require this time.
+Due to the simplicity of the benchmark, we ensure that the time needed for a more complex request will be higher.

 A controller and a view have been created for each framework.
 The controller "say" and action "hello".
-Action only gives a pass to the view for saying "Hello!".
+The action only sends data to the view which displays it ("Hello!").
 Using the "ab" benchmark tool we sent 1000 requests using 5 concurrent connections to each framework.

-What measures does were taken?
+What measurements were recorded?
 ------------------------------

-These were the measurements we take to measure the overall performance of the frameworks:
+These were the measurements we record to identify the overall performance of each framework:

 * Requests per second
 * Time across all concurrent requests